What is a Galaxy?

 As its name suggests, Irregular Galaxies have no particular shape.
 There are billions of galaxies in the universe, the centre of the galaxy releases a huge amount of heat, radiation, radio waves and x-rays.

-Galaxies are too far from us, that is, a spacecraft that moves with a speed of 60,000km/hr reaches Alpha Centauri Galaxy which is 4.2 light years after 80,000 years.
-Milky way Galaxy includes the sun, earth, and our solar system.
-It contains dust particles, huge clouds, and gasses that lie throughout it and depths of interstellar space.
-The term Milky way refers to the large portion of the Milky Way galaxy that can be seen from earth as well.
+Galaxies are too far from us, that is, a spacecraft that moves with a speed of 60,000 km/hr reaches Alpha Centauri Galaxy which is 4.2 light-years after 80,000 years.
+The Milky Way Galaxy includes the sun, earth, and our solar system.
+It contains dust particles, huge clouds, and gases that lie throughout it and depths of interstellar space.
+The term Milky Way refers to the large portion of the Milky Way galaxy that can be seen from earth as well.